Header Options Tab

 - Stacked (centered) --> displays logo in the center of the header, with the primary menu featured underneath

 - Inline --> displays logo on the left side of the header, with the primary menu inline to the right of it, or

 - Stacked (left) (Barton theme only) --> displays logo on the left of the header, with the primary menu underneath it.

 The Social Media tab allows you to add social media and other icons to your main navigation menus.

-- To enable it, first be sure that Enable Social Media is turned to ON
+1. To enable, first ensure that Enable Social Media is turned to ON.

 - If you'd prefer for your icons to appear in the top right of your blog, select a location of Top Right.

 - IMPORTANT: If you have not yet assigned a menu to the "Primary" menu location, but assign your icons to appear after this menu, your social media icons will not appear!
 You must assign a menu to the primary location before these icons will be visible.
 For more on menus and menu locations, click here.

 - Tip: If you select After Primary Menu, your social icons will generally look best if you are featuring three or fewer icons.
 The more icons you have, the longer the menu will become, which can look messy depending on how many total items you have in the Primary menu itself.

 Here are two visuals of how the social media icons look in the Top Right vs. After Primary Menu, as well as in the Top Left for Barton users who have selected either the Stacked (Center) or Inline header layouts.